FAQs - Civil servants abroad

-As a civil servant, when you are seconded abroad by your employer, you need to apply for an S1 form (or an E 106 form) from your health insurance in order for you and your family to have access to healthcare during your stay.
-Once you have found a place to stay, submit your S1 form (or E 106 form) to the health insurance authority of your choice (if there is a choice) in your new country.
+As a civil servant, when you are seconded abroad by your employer, you need to apply for an S1 form (formerly the E 106 ) from your health insurance in order for you and your family to have access to healthcare during your stay.
+Once you have found a place to stay, submit your S1 form (formerly the E 106) to the health insurance authority of your choice (if there is a choice) in your new country.

 Find out about the healthcare system of the country where you now work: it could differ greatly from the structures you are familiar with in your home country.

 What happens if I have an accident at work abroad?
 Which benefits am I entitled to?

 In order to receive medical treatment locally (in the country where you are posted), you should ask your insurance authority (in the country where you usually work) for a DA1 document giving details of the accident or sickness.
 You should then present the DA1 document to the insurance authority in the country where you are posted.

 Income replacement for any time off is paid by your insurance authority (in the country where you usually work).